Trần Ngọc Châu: Re-education camp

-By April 30, 1975, control of Saigon had been taken by the northern army.
-About two months later, while Châu was home with his wife and children, neighborhood dogs began to bark in the middle of the night.
-Three armed soldiers came to the home, then handcuffed Châu and took him away for interrogation.
-Afterwards sent "temporarily" to a re-education camp, he was indoctrinated about the victorious revolution.
-Not allowed visitors nor told an expected duration, Châu would remain confined by the Communist regime at various locations for about three years.
+In June while Châu was home with his wife and children, three armed soldiers came to the home, then handcuffed Châu and took him away for interrogation.
+Afterwards sent "temporarily" to a re-education camp, he was indoctrinated about the revolution.
+Not allowed visitors nor told an expected duration, Châu would remain confined at various locations for about three years.

 At what Châu came to call the "brainwashing campus" he studied Communist ideology.
 He found himself in company with many former civilian officials of the defunct Saigon government.
 Among the several thousands in this prison he found "Chief Justice of the Supreme Court Trần Minh Tiết and hundreds of other senior judges, cabinet members, senators, congressmen, provincial governors, district chiefs, heads of various administrative and technical departments, and political party leaders".
 Châu later estimated the country-wide total of such prisoners in the hundreds of thousands.
 Also included were military officers, police officers, minor officials, and school teachers.

 Isolated, in rough conditions, the inmates were occupied from 5 a.m. to 10 p.m. daily.
 The first three months the prisoners worked constructing and fixing up the camp itself: "sheet-iron roofs, corrugated metal walls, and cement floors", all surrounded by concertina wire and security forces.
 At this campus lectures were given, usually by senior army officers from the north, presenting the Communist version of Vietnamese history.
 They spoke of crimes committed by the Americans and their puppets, the bright communist future ahead, and the opportunity now for prisoners to remedy their own "mischief and crimes".
 Ideological literature was available.
 Group discussion sessions were mandatory; to participants they seemed to last forever.
 Their 'education' was viewed by many inmates as a form of punishment.
 Châu thought the northern army officers "believed firmly in their teachings even when they didn't know what they were talking about."

 Prisoners might fall ill, become chronically weak, or otherwise lose their health and deteriorate.
 "Some prisoners went crazy.
 There were frequent suicides and deaths."
 Each inmate was forced to write an autobiography that focused on their political views and that confessed their errors.
 Afterwards, each was separately interviewed regarding personal details and requested to rewrite sections.
-Châu was questioned in particular about his CIA connections, and made to rewrite his autobiography five times.
+Châu was questioned in particular about his CIA connections and made to rewrite his autobiography five times.
 After 14 months, outside visitors were allowed into the camp, with families often shocked at the weakened appearance of their kin.
 Châu's wife and children "did not recognize me at first because I had lost forty pounds."
 It also became clear to the prisoners that close family members 'outside' were being punished for the political 'crimes' of those held inside.
 Châu's wife arranged for 25 members of his family living in the north to sign a petition requesting clemency.